VA loans are the greatest benefit offered to Veterans.

 What is a VA Streamline Refinance?

 This is possible because the lender relies on the information submitted with the original (existing) mortgage application and draws up the refinance agreement based on those stats.
-Therefore, the lender is less likely to carry out comprehensive credit checks, thorough asset and earnings verification, or fresh appraisal.
+Therefore, the lender is less likely to carry out comprehensive credit checks, thorough assets, earnings verification, or fresh appraisal.

 What is the VA Streamline Refinance Loan Program all about?